KazaiMazai/vapor-rest-kit/Docs/Vapor-RestKit-Migration-guide-from-1.0-to-2.0.md

 ## Sorting, Filtering, Eagerloading Migration Guide

-Sorting, Filtering, Eagerloading related things may be wrapped into a QueryModifier or updated to a new query keys API: ( SortingQueryKey, FilterQueryKey,  EagerLoadingKey)
+Sorting, Filtering, Eagerloading related things may be wrapped into a QueryModifier without changes or updated to a new query keys API: ( SortingQueryKey, FilterQueryKey,  EagerLoadingKey)

 ### v1.0: